twhitehead/OpenVR-Test/README.md

 cd build64
 make install
 ```
-Should be fine with mingw64 and clang too (I haven't bothered trying these as I was already using msvc-wine
+Should be fine with [WinGW-w64](https://www.mingw-w64.org/) using gcc or clang too, although I haven't bothered
-for building Revive).
+trying these as I was already using msvc-wine for building Revive).

 # Logs